 Last but not least, you should benefit from advanced filters when building your monitoring reports.
-BI dashboard tools offer the possibility to use various interactivity filters that facilitate the way users navigate dashboards.
+BI dashboard tools offer the possibility to use various interactivity filters that facilitate how users navigate dashboards.
 For instance, a drill down filter allows you to explore lower levels of hierarchical data all in one chart.
-This way you avoid overcrowding your dashboards with multiple charts while still having the answers to any critical question in one central location.
+This way, you avoid overcrowding your dashboards with multiple charts while still having the answers to any critical question in one central location.

-If you want to take your skills to the next level, take a look at our dedicated post on dashboard design.
-Now let’s take a look at some real-world monitoring dashboard examples for different industries and functions.
+If you want to take your skills to the next level, take a look at our dedicated guide to effective dashboard design.
+Now let’s examine some real-world monitoring dashboard examples for different industries and functions.

 Monitoring Dashboard Templates & Examples

-Now that we covered some design tips and best practices it is time to see what the final result would look like.
-Here we will present 5 monitoring dashboard examples for different functions and industries to keep putting the power of these analytical tools into perspective.
-Let's kick it off with a sales template!
+Now that we covered some design tips and best practices, it is time to see what the final result would look like.
+Here we will present 10 monitoring dashboard examples for different functions and industries to keep putting the power of these analytical tools into perspective.

 1. Sales Monitor Dashboard

 Our first monitoring dashboard template covers fundamental metrics related to the sales department's performance with a focus on sales targets and growth.
 By providing a mix of interactive visuals, managers can track every relevant aspect of their performance in real-time and easily optimize it to ensure goals are being met.

 **click to enlarge**